bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 check `hashmap` for the existence of `elem+k` and `elem-k`.
 Return `num_pairs/2` because each existing pair has been counted twice._

+- [x] Triple Sum
+> Sum of special triplets having elements from 3 different arrays.

+_First sort the arrays and remove the duplicates.
+Then iterate through the arrays in parallel, counting for each element `elem` of array `b` the number of elements in `a` and `c` that is less or equal to `elem`.
+The number of possible triplets for each `elem` is the product of the counts_.

 ## Sorting
  - [x] Sorting: Bubble sort
  > Given an array of integers, sort the array in ascending order using the Bubble Sort algorithm.